Home | Chemistry Calculator | Ca Reactor Setup Help |

 Reactor controls: There are two main controls for the reactor.
 The CO2 needle valve used to adjust the amount of CO2 to be added and the effluent valve that is used to adjust the amount of water that passes thru the reactor and is added back to the aquarium.

 In general; the more CO2 added, the lower the PH in the reactor will be and the lower the PH in the reactor the higher and faster the dissolution is resulting in more alkalinity in the effluent.
 The media starts dissolving at a PH of about 7.7.
 A reactor using aragonite media is usually run at a PH between 6.5 and 6.7.
+At a PH below 6.5 the media will have a tendency to crumble turning muddy so for aragonite my recommendation will be to run the reactor at the stated range.
+Important will be to note that calcite media will require a lower PH as far down to about 6.3.

 For the effluent control, the higher the effluent flow for a given PH in the reactor, the more alkalinity will be added to the aquarium.
 Note that changing the effluent flow rate will have an effect on the PH if the amount of CO2 is not changed.
 When increasing the effluent flow without adding more CO2, the amount of CO2 in proportion to the effluent will be reduced and as a result the PH in the reactor will increase.